anima-wg/brski-cloud/anima-brski-cloud.md

 - Local Domain Registrar: The Registrar discovered on the Local Domain.
 There may not be a Local Domain Registrar in all deployment scenarios.

+- EST: Enrollment over Secure Transport {{!RFC7030}}
+-
+- VAR: Value Added Reseller

 ## Target Use Cases

 Two high level use cases are documented here.
 There are more details provided in sections {{redirect2Registrar}} and {{voucher2EST}}.
-While both use cases aid with incremental deployment of BRSKI infrastructure, for many smaller sites (such as teleworkers) no further infrastructure are expected.
+While both use cases aid with incremental deployment of BRSKI infrastructure, for many smaller sites (such as teleworkers) no further infrastructure is expected.

 The pledge is not expected to know which of these two situations it is in.
 The pledge determines this based upon signals that it receives from the Cloud Registrar.
 The Cloud Registrar is expected to make the determination based upon the identity presented by the pledge.

-While a Cloud Registrar will typically handle all the devices of a particular product line from a particular manufacturer there are no restrictions on how the Cloud Registrar is horizontally (many sites) or vertically (more equipment at one site) scaled.
+A Cloud Registrar will typically handle all the devices of a particular product line from a particular manufacturer.
+This document places no restrictions on how many different deployments or owner sites the Cloud Registrar can handle, or how many devices per site that the Cloud Registrar can handle.
-It is also entirely possible that all devices sold by through a particular VAR might be preloaded with a configuration that changes the Cloud Registrar URL to point to a VAR.
+It is also entirely possible that all devices sold by through a particular Value Added Reseller (VAR) might be preloaded with a configuration that changes the Cloud Registrar URL to point to a VAR.
 Such an effort would require unboxing each device in a controlled environment, but the provisioning could occur using a regular BRSKI or SZTP {{?RFC8572}} process.

 ### Owner Registrar Discovery